cochran-at-niche/cs101/1_LifeInTheShell/README.md

    ""     ""    ""
 ```

+The goals of this lesson are:
+    - Understand what a shell is
-The goal of this lesson is to cover the basics of interacting with a shell,
+    - Cover the basics of interacting with a shell
+    - Learn some tips and tricks for making the most of your shell
-and to take the opportunity to learn some operating system concepts along the
+    - Touch on some operating systems concepts
-way.
+    - Whet your curiosity to learn more

 ## What is a shell?